zackpyle/etch-docs/docs/docs/loops/loop-arguments.md

 ## More to come!

-In the future, you'll be able to set fallback values and do other really awesome things with custom arguments.
 There will also be a fancy dancy UI to make everything so much easier and ensure that you don't have to touch the code if you don't want to.

 Happy Etching!